Confirm-Solutions/imprint/docs/design/grid/grid_range/grid_range.md

 Naturally, a vector of null-hypothesis surfaces partition the given grid space into disjoint tiles.
-These tiles are precisely the regions on which we Taylor-expand and compute our Kevlar bounds.
+These tiles are precisely the regions on which we Taylor-expand and compute our Imprint bounds.
 Associated with each tile is an _intersection hypothesis space_ (IHS) defined by the configuration of the null-hypothesis space.
 Since each tile belongs to one partition of the null-hypothesis surfaces,